The PhD Degree in Biomedical Informatics

 - Complete the Biosciences PhD application online.

-- Note that the Biosciences Program allows you to select up to three departments/programs from which you will receive simultaneous consideration.
+- Note that the Biosciences Program allows you to select two departments/programs from which you will receive simultaneous consideration.
 Also note that only one PhD application per academic year is allowed, and that Computer Science, Bioengineering, and Statistics are not part of the Biosciences Program.

 - See our page about the Personal Statement.

 - Please include an up-to-date version of your CV.

 - Application materials, including letters of recommendation, should be received by the deadline.
 We do review all applications, including incomplete ones.

 - For materials that are mailed, please use our Contact Address.

 - Please do NOT upload supporting materials, such as published papers, unpublished manuscripts, BS or MS theses, writing samples, posters, or class projects, with your application.

-- Check the status of your application can be tracked through the Biosciences status webpage.
+- To check your application status, click here to Visit Your Status Page.
 Interview invitations go out in early January, and interviews are in late February or early March.
 Offers of admission are made on a rolling basis starting in March.
 Finals decisions from admitted candidates are due by April 15.

 - The selection of PhD students admitted to BMI is based on an individualized, holistic review of each application, including the applicant’s academic record, the letters of recommendation, the statement of purpose, personal qualities and characteristics, and past accomplishments.

 - Deferral of admission: BMI generally does not allow deferral of admission to the PhD program, and it is better for you to apply when you are ready to begin your graduate study following the normal timeline.
 However, sometimes one's circumstances change; please contact us if that happens to you.